cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ~~~~
 {:cddl}

-A cut in this position means that once the map key matches the entry
+A cut in this position means that once the map key matches the name
+part of an entry that can be produced and carries a cut,
-carrying the cut, other potential matches for the key that occur in
+other potential matches for the key that occur in
 later entries in the group of the map are no longer allowed.
 (This
 rule applies independent of whether the value matches, too.)
 So the
 example above no longer matches the version modified with a cut.